 Telemedicine market, which has been around for decades is finally overcoming the technological, legislative and reimbursement challenges.
 Recent regulatory and technological disruptions are driving the evolution led by: (1) health reform, which represents a positive lever as millions of new lives are added generating demand for lower-cost services in an increasingly cost constrained environment (2) recent legislation making telehealth a more viable option for providers by favorable regulations and improving licensure standards and reimbursement and (3) technology which has evolved to the point where smartphones are ubiquitous, enabling services such as healthcare to be delivered to consumers’ fingertips at a moment’s notice.

-As the U.S. health system transitions from a fee-for-service model to a fee-for-outcomes model, telehealth is expected to see a strong adoption by providers, payers, employers and consumers.
+As the U.S. health system transitions from a fee-for-service model to a fee-for-outcomes model, telehealth and telemedicine technologies are expected to see a strong adoption by providers, payers, employers and consumers.
 Further, the recent push into telehealth from stakeholders is part of the wider digital initiatives that encompasses clinical analytics, Big Data, consumer engagement technologies, wearable devices, biosensing technologies and population health management.

 The market opportunity for telehealth can be broken down into three distinct segments: (1) the near-term opportunity to offer a cost-effective, convenient point of access for low acuity care settings, (2) medium-term opportunities in specialty segments of the market, and (3) longer-term potential in providing remote monitoring and management of chronic diseases.